Lefty Driesell: Maryland

 He had his detractors despite achieving a relative level of success at Maryland.
 Clemson head coach Tates Locke famously said about facing Driesell's Terrapins, "Keep me even until the last two minutes and I'll win."
 Paul Attner of The Washington Post wrote, "...Put him in a situation where players from both teams have equal ability and are prepared just as well, and he falls short much of the time.
 It is at these moments when it is glaringly apparent Driesell is not among that small number of coaches who can be called 'great'...Once Driesell is placed in a position where pressure decision-making, not hard work, produces a victory, he has problems."

+In 1983, a female student at Maryland accused him of making intimidating phone calls to her after she accused Terrapin player Herman Veal of sexual misconduct, which resulted in Veal being declared ineligible to play for the rest of the season.

 In 1984, Driesell led the team to the school's second ACC Tournament Championship.
 In December 1985, the university gave Driesell a ten-year contract extension.
-Earlier that same year, Driesell was made an Honorary M Club member.
-On June 19, 1986, Terrapin star Len Bias died of a cocaine-induced heart attack.
-A subsequent investigation revealed that Bias had exhausted all his athletic eligibility yet was still 21 credits short of a degree.
+On June 19, 1986, Terrapin star Len Bias died in a campus dorm of a cocaine overdose after being drafted by the Boston Celtics.
 The circumstances surrounding Bias' death threw the University of Maryland and its athletics program into turmoil.
-An investigation revealed that Bias was 21 credits short of the graduation requirement despite having attended the university for four full years; in his final semester, he earned no academic credits, failing three courses and withdrawing from two others.
-On August 26, 1986, State's Attorney Arthur A. Marshall Jr. stated that in the hours after Bias' death, Driesell told players to remove drugs from Bias' dorm room.
-Two days later, Bias' father, James, accused the university and Driesell specifically of neglecting their athletes' academic status.
+A subsequent investigation revealed that Bias was 21 credits short of the graduation requirement despite having attended the university for four full years, exhausting his athletic eligibility; in his final semester, he had done almost no academic work.
+Driesell allegedly told Bias' friends to remove drugs from the room where Bias took the cocaine that killed him.

 On October 29, Driesell resigned as head coach and took a position as an assistant athletic director.
+Maryland had to pay Driesell for the rest of his 10-year contract as head coach because it could not find any wrongdoing on his part.
 He also worked as a television analyst during college basketball games.
 Some members of the media widely described Driesell as a scapegoat of chancellor John B. Slaughter and the university administration.

 James Madison

-Driesell resumed his career as the head coach of the James Madison University Dukes in 1988, staying until 1996.
-His teams captured five Colonial Athletic Association regular season championships, one tournament championship, and an appearance in the NCAA tournament.
+Driesell resumed his coaching career as the head coach of the James Madison University Dukes in 1988, staying until 1996.
+His teams captured five Colonial Athletic Association regular season championships, one tournament championship, and an appearance in the NCAA tournament in 1994.